 Our faculty are associated with museums and galleries in New York and teach courses in costume and textile history, decorative arts, and conservation.
 Field trips and sessions at world-renowned collections of costumes, accessories, and related objects enhance the curriculum.
 Students conduct original research with leading institutions, including the Costume Institute at the Metropolitan Museum of Art, Cooper-Hewitt National Design Museum, Museum of the City of New York, and the New-York Historical Society.

 The internship component of the program enables students to gain firsthand work experience and make valuable professional contacts.
 Through research and writing, object study, and internships, students in the Costume Studies program gain knowledge in the history and theory of dress and textiles in the broadest aesthetic and cultural context.

 There are many options available for those who graduate with an MA in this rapidly expanding field, such as:

 - Auction house specialists

 - Archivists and historical researchers

 - Educators, writers, journalists, critics

 In January 2019, students presented Gray Area: Authenticity, Value, and Subversion in Fashion, an exhibition of eight case studies that explored authenticity in fashion.
-More than a century of complex shifts were examined in the production, consumption, and perceived worth of objects deemed valuable for reasons beyond the cost of their materials.
+More than a century of complex shifts was examined in the production, consumption, and perceived worth of objects deemed valuable for reasons beyond the cost of their materials.
 From the smuggling of coveted nineteenth-century French goods to the current feedback loop of brand-endorsed label appropriation exemplified by designers such as Marc Jacobs, Gray Area illuminated the process by which value in the fashion system is assigned, maintained – and subverted.